ibm-cloud-docs/vmwaresolutions/vcenter/vrw-orderinginstance-mgmt.md

 * The maximum length of the management cluster name is 10 characters.
 * The management cluster name must be unique within the regulated workload instance.

-## Management capacity
+## Cluster type
-{: #vrw-orderinginstance-mngt-capacity}
+{: #vrw-orderinginstance-mngt-clust-type}

-* For the **Small** capacity, you get a Cascade Lake server with 20 cores, 2.2 GHz, and 384 GB RAM.
+* For **Management-optimized**, you get a Cascade Lake server with 20 cores, 2.2 GHz, and 384 GB RAM.
-* For the **Customizable** capacity, you can choose the Cascade Lake server and RAM size according to your needs.
+* For **Customizable consolidated**, you can choose the Cascade Lake server and RAM size according to your needs.

 ## Hosts per site
 {: #vrw-orderinginstance-mngt-hosts}